aresowj/ExerciseCodes/README.md

 # ExerciseCodes
-A space for holding various of exercise codes written in multiple languages.
+A space for holding various of exercise codes or interview questions written in multiple languages.

 All codes written by Ares Ou (aresowj).